-Fourth Year continues the applied psychology focus as well as students undertaking a major individual project.
-This will involve research design, data collection and analysis and a chance to learn in depth about a topic of students own choosing.
-Students also take two modules from the school of management but they do not undertake a management project.
+Advanced psychology courses continue the applied focus in a range of areas based on faculty expertise.
+In addition, each student undertakes a major independent project.
+This will involve research design, data collection and analysis, and the chance to learn in depth about a topic of the student’s own choosing.
+Students also take two courses from the School of Management and Languages but they do not undertake a management project.

 First year entry

 - American High School Diploma Pass plus SATs with an overall score of 1500.

 - International Baccalaureate 24 points or above.

 - Foundation Year Successful completion of Heriot-Watt University Degree Entry Programme (Management / Psychology) with a BBBB.

 - GCE A Levels BBB in relevant subjects